google/tcmalloc/README.md

 ## Building TCMalloc

 [Bazel](https://bazel.build) is the official build system for TCMalloc.
+Experimental support for CMake is available as well.

 The [TCMalloc Platforms Guide](docs/platforms.md) contains information on platform support for TCMalloc.